Daburiyya Terror cell 311.

 (photo credit: Courtesy of Israel Police)

-"They planned to attack and IDF soldier and a Border policeman who lived
+“They planned to attack an IDF soldier and a

-of the suspects considered taking up a position in a government office
+One of the suspects considered working at a

-or a strategic factory for the purpose of planning an attack, a police
+government office or a strategic factory for the purpose of planning an attack,

 Cmdr.
-Ronni Atiya, head of the northen district,
+Ronni Atiya, head of the police’s Northern

 security personnel and civilians.”